My all time favorite bike ride down the Haleakala volcano, on Maui, is one I wish everyone could experience.

 The tour leader, at the front of the group, is in constant contact with the van, at the rear, and if the van driver sees anyone that is riding erratically, or appears to not be in control, he will tell the leader to hold up and that rider will be finishing the ride in the van for his/her own safety as well as the rest of the riders.

-They do stop at a restaurant on the way down so you can get a snack and use the bathroom and the timing is good believe me.
-I never wanted the ride to end but the bathroom was a welcome sight especially for the women.
+They do stop at a funky little restaurant on the way down so you can get a snack and use the bathroom and the timing is good believe me.
+I knew we had a long way to go and never wanted the ride to end but the bathroom was a welcome sight especially for the women.

 When you get back down to sea level you will find your self near the little town of Paia which is a real treat for boomers especially.
 I felt like I was taken in a time machine back to the 60’s or 70’s with the flower children in tie dye dresses and the VW Minibuses with the hand painted pictures on them.
 They even had a record store (yeah I said record) with 33 1/3 and even some 78's and 45’s.